 - Wish to stay in Ireland for any reason for longer than ninety days.

-On successful registration, you will receive an Irish Residence Permit (IRP).
+You will receive an Irish Residence Permit (IRP) upon successful registration.
 This confirms your registration with immigration in Ireland.
 This card is only valid for Ireland and does not confer any rights of entry, residence, or work in any other EU country.
-Visa required nationals will still require re-entry visas to re-enter Ireland.
+Visa-required nationals will still require re-entry visas to re-enter Ireland.
 This card is not an entry document.